 Permission to grow

-A core difference between us and a tree is the complexity of our divine purpose, which we pursue by worshipping a higher power of our choosing.
-The simple definition of worship is: ‘adoration for a deity.’
+A unique aspect of our divine purpose compared to other life forms is our ability to choose a higher power to worship and model ourselves after.
+The definition of worship is: ‘adoration for a deity.’
 Yet this does not fully capture its purpose.
 Another way to define worship is: ‘the act of pursuing actualisation through another person or entity.’
 This involves a complete surrender of your defences, the exposure of your most vulnerable parts, and the identifying with someone or something which you believe can lead you to a higher state of being.
-To be in worship is to enter the flow of life.
-Much like the flow of electricity, we must be connected to a ground source (earth) and an active source (heaven).
-With these conditions met, the evolution process can take place.

 The original higher power